miachm/SODS/README.md

 # SODS
-A simple library for and process ODS files in Java.
+A simple library for process ODS files in Java.

 # What is an ODS?
 ODS means Open Document Spreadsheet.
 It's used in applications like Libreoffice or Open Office.